top of page

 From Linear to Circular – New Recycling Routes for Scaffold Shrink Wrap

 Traditional scaffold sheeting is laminated with eyelets and tape, making it hard to recycle.
-Modern mono-layer shrink films are LDPE 4—the same polymer as supermarket carrier bags:
+Modern mono-layer scaffold shrink films are typically LDPE 4, the same polymer family as many carrier bags and pallet stretch films, which means film-recycling equipment and know-how already exist in many regions:

-Closed-loop recovery schemes now collect clean wrap, shred and wash it, then pelletise back into new film within 30 days.
+• Closed-loop recovery schemes can collect clean wrap, shred and wash it, then pelletise it into new film or other products, typically within a matter of weeks, depending on the processor.

 Fire-Retardant Grades - Greener Doesn’t Mean Riskier